What is Form 1098-T?

 When will I receive my Form 1098-T?

-Delaware Valley College will mail Form 1098-T's by January 31st.
+Delaware Valley University will mail Form 1098-T's by January 31st.

 To what address will my Form 1098-T be mailed?

-The College will mail Form 1098-T to the student at the student's home address as listed in the University's records as of the January date the forms are prepared.
+The University will mail Form 1098-T to the student at the student's home address as listed in the University's records as of the January date the forms are prepared.

 Why is there no amount in box for “Payments received?”